mattjhayes/docs-python2readthedocs/docs/source/create-content.rst

   * :ref:`modindex`
   * :ref:`search`

-Add the names of your additional RST files one line below the ':maxdepth: 2', being sure to preserve the 3-space indent.
+Add the names of your additional RST files, without file extension, one line below the ':maxdepth: 2'.
+Be sure to preserve the 3-space indent.
+See:
 `Example <https://raw.githubusercontent.com/mattjhayes/docs-python2readthedocs/master/docs/source/index.rst>`_

 ****************************